Brian Burgess (athlete)

 Brian Burgess (born 30 September 1957) is a Scottish former athlete who specialised in the high jump.
 His personal best jump of 2.20m, set in London on 11 June 1978, set a British national record.

+Biography

-A six-time Scottish champion, Burgess won a bronze medal for Scotland at the 1978 Commonwealth Games, with a best jump of 2.15m in the final, to share third place with Canada's Dean Bauck.
+Burgess finished third behind two Americans in the high jump event at the 1978 AAA Championships by virtue of being the highest placed British athlete was considered the British high jump champion.
+Shortly afterwards Burgess won a bronze medal for Scotland at the 1978 Commonwealth Games, with a best jump of 2.15m in the final, to share third place with Canada's Dean Bauck.
 He was the only non-Canadian on the podium and the first Scot to win a high jump medal since Alan Paterson in 1950.

-Burgess was the British national champion for high jump in 1978, finishing third in the AAA Championships behind two Americans.
-He was a two-time champion at the UK Athletics Championships, in 1979 and 1981.
+A six-time Scottish champion, he was also a two-time champion at the UK Athletics Championships, in 1979 and 1981.